What do you get if you crossbreed air hockey, shuttleboard, curling, pool, pinball... and even checkers? That's right: Battle of the Pucks!

 Finally, in Options you can choose one of the several color schemes, set the level of difficulty for the AI opponent (adaptive or of a fixed strength), and enable/disable the sound.

-As you ascend in your gameplay mastery, you will unlock advanced levels where the playing board can be non-rectangular and even non-convex!
-Here's a sampling of how the gameplay on such boards looks like.
+Here's a sampling of how the gameplay on Level 7 looks like.
 Watch in awe how two AIs are battling each other at their full strength... but still making errors, of course, because there may no longer exist a straightforward winning strategy for some of these boards, so the outcome often depends on chance.

 Lifemakers is a small, family-based indie game studio in Canada.
 Our philosophy is simple: the best games are those that are exciting but simple, overwhelming but nuanced, and at times bewildering — just like life.